-An amazing thing to do in Mykonos is exploring the charming narrow alleys of Chora, also known as Mykonos Town.
+Another cool thing to do in Mykonos is exploring the charming alleys of Chora, also known as Mykonos Town.

-Chora is the picturesque capital of the island, it is located on its northwest coast.
-It’s known for its whitewashed homes and narrow cobblestone streets that lead up to churches with bell towers.
+Chora is the picturesque capital city of the island.
+You can find it on its northwest coast.
+It’s known for its whitewashed homes and cobblestone streets.

 Chora is home to about 600 – 800 little historic churches, you can spot them by the little cross on the rooftops.

-There are plenty of activities to enjoy in Chora, including shopping at the boutique stores along Matoyianni Street or visiting some of the famous galleries and museums.
+There are plenty of activities to enjoy in Chora, including shopping at the boutique stores along Matoyianni Street.
+You can also check out the famous galleries and museums.
 I loved the secondhand designer stores in Mykonos, they had amazing products at a great price point.

 Chora has several museums worth visiting, such as the Archaeological Museum of Mykonos and the Aegean Maritime Museum.
 The best galleries to visit are the Lifeline Art Studio and Municipal Art Gallery